 - Do you experience night sweats?

 - Do you have difficulty gaining weight?

 Hyperthyroidism is the medical term to describe an over production of thyroid hormones.
 Although this condition is less common, it can precede a slowing down of the thyroid.
 It’s usually easier to treat though.

 Hashimoto’s thyroiditis is a condition in which the body’s immune system attacks the thyroid gland (this is an auto-immune disorder).

 Patients suffering from Hashimoto’s thyroiditis will experience symptoms of hypothyroidism AND hyperthyroidism… MEANING they will experience some or ALL of the above symptoms.

 Since the thyroid gland controls the body’s metabolism, it can affect all of the systems of the body such as the gut, liver, gall bladder, hormones, cholesterol, brain (via neurotransmitters), adrenal glands, breasts, ovaries, and heart.

-(Disclaimer: This article is for informational purposes only.
+Disclaimer: This page is for informational purposes only.
 It is not designed to substitute for professional and individualized health advice.
 Please do not stop or start taking prescription medication without the advice of your prescribing doctor, as this can be very dangerous to your health.
-You should always consult your prescribing doctor regarding prescription drugs.)
+You should always consult your prescribing doctor regarding prescription drugs.